 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
-If you view the recording and would like a CE certificate, join the Emerging Tech community and go to the Webinar Archives folder to take the CE quiz.
+If you view the recording or listen to the podcast and would like a CE certificate, join the Emerging Tech community and go to the Webinar Archives folder to take the CE quiz.

 This webinar focuses on instructional strategies that help students increase their digital literacy.
 Michelle Luhtala, Library Department Chair, New Canaan High School, CT, outlines distinctions between media literacy and digital literacy, and highlights how each can be addressed in the classroom and through the library program.
 The program also focused on digital collection development and how using library resources can promote critical thinking, improve reading skills, and help learners better understand the research process.